ovox/soyoustart-crawler/README.md

 Adapted from @Simnol
 --------------------
-I've adapted @Simnol's script to do pushbullet notifications, easy and elegant way to get notifications on all your devices without using mail
+I've adapted @Simnol's script to do pushbullet notifications, easy and elegant way to get notifications on all your devices without using mail.
+Works for OVH and Kimsufi as well.

 What is it?:
 ------------